zinic/crawl/core.md

 #### Health Points

 All characters have a health point value that represents the amount of damage they may sustain before dying.
+A character at 0 HP is considered wounded enough to potentially fall unconscious.
+The moment a character reaches 0 HP must roll a strength check (failure chance of 8).
+If the character succeeds the check they are still conscious.
+The character need not roll for consciousness unless they take further damage.
+Further damage immediately invokes another strength check.

-A character is considered unconscious at 0 health points.
-A  character is considered dead when they recieve damage equal to twice their health point pool.
+A character is considered dead when they receive damage equal to twice their health point pool.

 For example:
-    A character with 50 HP is unconscious at 0 HP and dead at -50 HP.
+    A character with 50 HP is potentially unconscious at 0 HP and dead at -50 HP.

-A character’s body may be destroyed once the character is dead as a matter of action - there is no fruther damage needed.
+A character’s body may be destroyed once the character is dead as a matter of action - there is no further damage needed.
 Once a character's body has been destroyed, they may not be revived.

 #### Healing